-All photos must be 35mm format or digital format (using min 300dpi) and printed using 75 year archival quality (hand-processed and/or printed on Fiber-based paper or Resin-coated paper) which has been washed with a hypo-clearing or neutralizing agent.
-DAHP will also accept the use of Giclee (pronounced zhee'clay") printing process as long as it has been proven to have used proper pigmented inks, 300 + resolution, 100% archival photo paper meeting a 75 year standard, and a property ink jet printer (this is not your everyday household office printer).
+All photos must be 35mm format or digital format (using min 300dpi) and printed using archival quality (hand-processed and/or printed on Fiber-based paper or Resin-coated paper which has been washed with a hypo-clearing or neutralizing agent) paper meeting a 75 year standard.
 DAHP does not require negatives to be sent.
-However if using digital files, in addition to printed images, the electronic images should be burned to an archival CD and sent with the final documents.
-Printed photos shall be min.
-5x7 (8 x10 optional) color or black-and-white prints and should include views of:
+However if using digital files, images should be burned to an archival CD and sent with the final documents.

+Printed photos shall be 5x7 (8 x10 optional) black-and-white or color prints and should include views of: